 However you can only use the tank in the 1st and 3rd levels and while it’s slower than the ship, the fact that you can shoot in 8 different directions makes it more versatile in combat.
 But there are some enemies and turrets in higher places that can only be destroyed by the ship, so it’s recommended that you switch between both when needed.

-Also, when an enemy formation or a turret is destroyed, they leave behind a powerup, which can be a new weapon, attack or an upgrade for your ship, your tank or both.
-I recommend grabbing these in order to upgrade your attacks, even if there isn’t a lot of powerups’ variety available.
+Also, when an enemy formation or a turret is destroyed, they leave behind a powerup, which can be a new weapon, attack or upgrade for your ship, your tank or both.
+I recommend grabbing these to upgrade your attacks, even if there isn’t a lot of powerups’ variety available.

 But you’ll revert back to your default weapon if you lose a life and/or start a new level, which increases the difficulty.
 And speaking about the difficulty, Xenon might just be one of the hardest shoot’ em’ ups I’ve ever played on the PC.
-It’s one of those games that to counter the fact of having only 4 levels, the developers ramped up the difficulty in order to increase the gameplay length.
+It’s one of those games that to counter the fact of having only 4 levels, the developers ramped up the difficulty to increase the gameplay length.
 Quite common in arcade-style games like this one.

 Now let’s move to the technical aspects.
 The 16-colour EGA graphics are quite good for the time, with a nice palette and average animation.
 The sound effects are okay, although using digitised speech samples in the PC speaker is impressive.
-Too bad that there’s no music whatsoever, which is surely missed in a game like this.
+Too bad that there’s no music whatsoever, which is sorely missed in a game like this.
 The controls are also average, both the keyboard and the gamepad/joystick.
 In fact, controlling the ship is somewhat easier than controlling the tank due to it being faster.

 The Amiga version is vastly superior with better graphics, sound (and with music!), animation and controls.
 The original Atari ST version also looks great, although the sound doesn’t compare with the Amiga version.
 But since I haven’t tried the Atari ST version, I can’t really compare it with the other versions.